Attribute-based validation example

 Existsis usually preselected.

 The dynamic attribute

 Once you’ve finished the validation action, Ranorex automatically continues recording.
-The next step is to finalize and end the test recording.
+The next step is to end the test recording.

 Recording result of attribute-based validation example